GoogleCloudPlatform/cloudml-samples/sklearn/README.md

 - - -

 ### Setup GCP environment
-Please fllow this [instruction](https://cloud.google.com/ml-engine/docs/scikit/getting-started-training#before_you_begin) to set up your environment to run scikit-learn on your local environment and GCP.
+Please fllow this [instruction](https://cloud.google.com/ml-engine/docs/scikit/getting-started-training#before_you_begin) to set up your environment to run scikit-learn on your local environment and Google Cloud ML Engine.

 ### Install required packages for training in local environment.